sourcebroker/imageopt/Readme.md

   is set to 1.
   You can reset the "tx_imageopt_optimized" flag with command ``php ./typo3/cli_dispatch.phpsh extbase imageopt:resetoptimizationflag``
-* If you enable more than one image optimizer than all are run and the best optimized image choosed.
+* If you enable more than one image optimizer provider then all runs and the best optimized image is choosed.
-* There is table "tx_imageopt_images" where the statistics and winning image manipulation optmimizer is stored.
+* There is table "tx_imageopt_images" where the statistics and winning image optmimizer is stored.

 ### Usage